b04zdotcom/rfid-hacking-cloning/README.md

 ### List
 `nfc-list` Lists available NFC devices and provides information about nearby NFC tags.

-Hold a card to the module and run this command.
+Hold a card to the module and run the following command.
 ```
 nfc-list
 ```